 - Protein: Muscle is built out of protein.
 Aim for at least 0.7 grams of protein per pound bodyweight per day.
 So if you weigh 120 pounds, you want to consume at least 84 grams of protein.
 That’s 21 grams of protein split up over 4 meals.

 - Carbs: Carbs are the most efficient form of energy.
 They’re stored in our muscles as glycogen, making us look more muscular and improving our workout performance.
-Eating plenty of carbs gives your muscles more fuel and allows them to work harder.
+Eating plenty of carbs gives your muscles more fuel, allows them to work harder, and helps them grow faster (full explanation).
 Think of carbs like legumes, dairy, whole grains, fruits, vegetables, and honey.

 - Fat: Fats play a crucial role in hormone regulation, absorption of fat-soluble vitamins, and overall health.
 Focus on sources like fatty seafood, extra-virgin olive oil, avocados, nuts, and seeds.
 Most women already eat enough fat.
 Eating even more is a good way of getting into a calorie surplus.